michael-elly/StringTableDemo/README.md

   5 43  Paul                  4     DD
 </pre>

-To updating column B to warp on 16 chars
+To updating column B to warp on 16 chars:
 ```cs
 t.UpdateColumn(1, StringTable.WrapText.Wrap, 15);
 Console.WriteLine(t.CompileTable());
 ```

-And the output will look like
+And the output will look like:
 <pre>
   # A   B               C     D
   - --- --------------- ----- --